 They spoke of death as an inevitability instead of some far-off enemy.
 He didn’t know it at the time, but he was giving Mother permission to stop the war against her disease.

 She went into a coma that night, and two days later she died.

 That moment has been a life lesson for me.
-It has helped me to face my own mortality and the mortality of people I’ve known who’ve died since then.
-Perhaps my brother thinks what he did that day was nothing special.
-It was.
+It has helped me face my own mortality and the mortality of people I’ve known who’ve died since then.
+Perhaps my brother thinks that what he did that day was nothing special, but it was.
 Sometimes truth isn’t pretty or pleasant, but it can set us free.